Gemma Hayes: The Hollow of Morning and Oliver EP: 2006–2009

 On 14 August 2006 Hayes announced she had begun work on her third album in the Black Box Studios in France and produced by her former guitarist, David Odlum.
 Hayes posted demos of "Out of Our Hands", "Home", and "This Is What You Do" on her MySpace during the recording process.
 Hayes later confirmed the name of her third album The Hollow of Morning.
 The album was independently released through her own label GH Music and co-financed by an investor.
 The album was released in Ireland on 2 May 2008 debuting in the Irish Albums Chart at number 12.
 Following its release in Ireland, Hayes signed a distribution deal with US label Second Motion the album was released in the US on 30 September 2008.
-During her 2008 'The Hollow of Morning' tour in the UK, Hayes announced she was considering on recording an acoustic album to release by the year end.
+During her 2008 'The Hollow of Morning' tour in the UK, Hayes announced she was considering recording an acoustic album for release by year's end.
 During promotional work in Ireland during summer 2008, Hayes confirmed she would start recording her fourth album in August.

-Following a successful tour and album release in Ireland it was confirmed in January 2009 Hayes was nominated for Best Irish Female, at the 2009 Meteor Ireland Music Awards, which took place on 17 March 2009 in Dublin.
-She lost out to Imelda May.
+To support the album she put together a touring band featuring Joe Chester on guitar, Binzer Brennan on drums and Karl Odlum on bass.
+This lineup would go on to tour extensively in Ireland, the UK as well as some dates opening for My Bloody Valentine in the United States, including at All Tomorrow's Parties in upstate New York.
+Gemma and Joe would continue touring as a duo until April 2010.
+Hayes was nominated for "Best Irish Female" at the 2009 Meteor Ireland Music Awards (the award went to Imelda May).
 On 13 February 2009 the music video for the song "Home" debuted on MySpace.
-On 19 February 2009 she performed at the Oscar Wilde party in Los Angeles.
+On 19 February 2009 she performed (with Joe Chester) at the Oscar Wilde party in Los Angeles.
 The annual event takes place days before the Oscars, and celebrates the best of Irish popular culture.